Samuel Farndale

 1936

-Samuel Farndale, died age 70 died at Westminster District third quarter 1936.
+Samuel Farndale, died age 70 died at Thornton Heath on 14 July 1936 and the death was registered at Westminster District third quarter 1936 (GRO Vol 1a page 421, Probate Index).

 FARNDALE Samuel of 144 Langdale Road Thornton Heath Surrey died 14 July 1936 at St Peter’s Hospital Westminster Probate London 19 August to Pollie Farndale widow.
 Effects £116.